 IMPORTANT: THIS HEAD IS INSTALLED WITH A MACERATED HOLDING TANK.
 WHEN DISCHARGING WASTE YOU MUST CHECK WITH LOCAL AUTHORITIES ON THE REGULATIONS IN YOUR AREA.

-Holding Tank Seacock valve is accessible through the inspection hatch located on the steps inside the console.
+Holding Tank Seacock valve is accessible through the the steps inside the console.

 Holding tank seacock (See Seacocks for open and closed positions)